 Once the garlic sprouts in the spring, fertilize it every few weeks and continue to maintain even moisture in the soil.

 When to Harvest Garlic Scapes

-Garlic scapes are the long, winding, almost blue green shoot that hardneck garlic varieties put out in the spring.
-Scapes have a fresh, mild garlic taste and make the best pesto I have ever had.
-They can also be used to glorify mashed potatoes, salads, roasted vegetables or stir-fries.
+Garlic scapes are the long, winding, blue-green shoots that hardneck garlic varieties put out in the spring.
+Scapes have a fresh, mild garlic taste.
+They can be turned into pesto or used to flavor mashed potatoes, salads, roasted vegetables, and more.

 Harvest scapes when they are young and tender.
 Once they have curled around in a circle, they are ready for picking.
-Picking the scape not only is not only good for cooking, it will actually help your garlic grow larger and healthier because it will send more energy toward the bulb rather than the flower stalk.
+Picking the scapes not only is good for cooking, but it will also help your garlic grow larger and healthier because it will send more energy toward the bulb rather than the flower stalk.

-When to harvest garlic is at best an inexact science.
-You want to harvest garlic when the bulbs are big and mature and before they start to split apart and rot.
-You will also want to cut back on watering a couple of weeks before you harvest your garlic.
-When the leaves begin to yellow, cut back on watering.
+When to harvest garlic is an inexact science.
+You'll want to harvest when the bulbs are mature and before they start to split apart and rot.

-The rule of thumb is to harvest your garlic when the bottoms of the leaves are beginning to turn yellow.
-You may have to dig a clove out to see if it is time to harvest.
-Don't pull garlic... out by the stem; dig into the soil, being careful not to damage the bulb.
+The rule of thumb is to harvest when the leaves begin to turn yellow.
+But you still might have to dig up a clove to see whether it is time to harvest.
+Don't pull the garlic out by the stem; dig into the soil, being careful not to damage the bulb.

-Gently shake and brush the dirt off the bulb.
-Leaving the leaves on, bundle your garlic loosely and hang or spread out garlic heads to cure.
-To cure your garlic in a well ventilated, warm area, out of the direct sun.
-It will take 2-4 weeks for the neck to get dry and the skin to become papery.
-You will know when it's dry enough because when you cut the tops off, the neck will be dry.
-Cut off the roots too.
+Gently shake and brush off the dirt from the bulb.
+Leaving the leaves on, bundle your garlic loosely, and hang or spread out the garlic heads to cure.
+You must cure your garlic in a well-ventilated, warm area out of the direct sun.
+It will take two to four weeks for the neck to get dry and the skin to become papery.
+At this point, cut off the tops and roots.
+Once cured, store your garlic in a cool, dry place.